matta/rfc20/content/posts/please-respect-my-browser-font-size.md

 ## The problem

-I am near sighted with moderate astigmatism and can no longer read tiny text like I used to.
-I also have a laptop with a small relatively high resolution screen.
+I have a moderate astigmatism and can no longer read tiny text like I used to, when wearing single purpose "computer glasses."
+I also have a laptop with a small and relatively high resolution screen.
 On this machine I've adjusted Firefox's default font size to `20px`, which makes body text easy for me to read.

 Yet, many websites override this and hard code body text to something like `16px` or, worse, `14px` or even `9px`!